Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Introduction

+Over the past few years, a number of advances have been made in developing various techniques for evaluating AVs performance.
+Such techniques have mainly relied on methods from artificial intelligence (AI), machine learning, control theory, and optimization, \emph{e.g.,}~\cite{chouhan2020formal,paigwar2020probabilistic,barbier2019validation,an2020uncertainty,barbot2017statistical}, to name a few.
 Another promising approach for the safety verification of complex dynamical systems is to employ \emph{barrier certificates}, initially introduced in \cite{prajna2004safety,prajna2007framework}.
-This approach has received significant attentions in the past decade, as a \emph{discretization-free technique}, for formal verification and synthesis of non-stochastic \cite{borrmann2015control,wang2017safety,ames2019control}, and stochastic dynamical systems \cite{zhang2010safety,yang2020efficient,ahmadi2019safe,santoyo2019verification,clark2019control,Pushpak2019,Lavaei_IFAC20,AmyIFAC12020}, to name a few.
+This approach has received significant attentions in the past decade, as a \emph{discretization-free technique}, for formal verification and synthesis of non-stochastic \cite{borrmann2015control,wang2017safety,ames2019control,lopez2020robust,folkestad2020data,robey2021learning,verginis2021safety}, and stochastic dynamical systems \cite{zhang2010safety,yang2020efficient,M.Ahmadi,ahmadi2019safe,santoyo2019verification,clark2019control,Pushpak2019,Lavaei_TAC22,AmyAutomatica2020_J,Amy_LCSS20,Niloo_TCNS,Lavaei_ACC2022,Lavaei_Survey}, to name a few.
 In particular, barrier certificates are Lyapunov-like functions defined over the state space of the system to enforce a set of inequalities on both the function itself and its one-step transition.
 An appropriate level set of a barrier certificate separates an unsafe region, we call it here \emph{collision set}, from all system trajectories starting from a given set of initial states.
-Consequently, the existence of such a function provides a formal probabilistic certificate for the safety of the system.
-A barrier certificate for dynamical systems is schematically depicted in Figure~\ref{Barrier}.
+Consequently, the existence of such a function provides a formal probabilistic certificate for the safety of the system (cf. Fig.~\ref{Diagram}).